 Beginning in the 1840s, dentists began mixing silver, a little tin, and quicksilver, or mercury, into a paste to fill dental cavities.
 This mix is called silver amalgam, and it has saved millions of teeth.
 However, advances in bonding technology in the 1980s made it possible to bond a mercury-free white composite filling material directly to a tooth.
-And the resulting filling not only looks like part of the natural tooth, it actually strengthens the structure of the tooth it fills.
+The resulting filling not only looks like part of the natural tooth, it also actually strengthens the structure of the tooth it fills.

 Why People Choose a Mercury-Free Dentist

-The American Dental Association maintains that silver-amalgam fillings are completely safe, and most dental schools still primarily teach their students how to use them.
-But many patients are concerned about using mercury in their own and their children’s mouths.
-Dr. Price chose to become a mercury-free dentist to help these concerned patients.
-She not only offers white composite fillings, she has created an entirely mercury-free practice.
-And she also performs sanitary removal of silver amalgam fillings.
+The American Dental Association maintains that silver-amalgam fillings are completely safe.
+Most dental schools still primarily teach their students how to use them.
+However, many patients worry about using mercury in their own and their children’s mouths.
+Dr. Price chose to become a mercury-free dentist to help these patients.
+She offers white composite fillings and has created an entirely mercury-free practice.
+She also performs sanitary removal of silver amalgam fillings.

 What is Sanitary Removal?

 The procedure to remove silver amalgam fillings releases mercury into the air and mouth.
-To make sure that none of this debris is breathed in or gets on her patient’s skin, Dr. Price first isolates the tooth with a rubber dam and then utilizes high-speed suction equipment to capture it as she removes it from the tooth.
+To make sure that none of this debris is breathed in or gets on her patient’s skin, Dr. Price first isolates the tooth with a rubber dam.
+She then utilizes high-speed suction equipment to capture the debris as she removes it from the tooth.

 Saving More Tooth Structure

 Finding a Qualified Mercury-Free Dentist

 Dr. Price has pursued the advanced post-graduate training required to place white composite fillings.
-These bonding procedures and the technology used in providing composite fillings is a precise science, and significant tooth sensitivity can result if it is not followed properly.
+The bonding procedures and the technology used in providing composite fillings are a precise science.
+Significant tooth sensitivity can result if the procedures are not followed properly.

 You may schedule an appointment for a full examination or a brief complimentary consultation by calling our office.